 The cornea protects your eye from contaminants like dust and germs.
 It also functions as a UV filter to protect your eyes from some of the most damaging ultraviolet rays.
 It performs the function as the eye’s outermost lens, controlling how much light enters the eye like a window shade.
 The cornea is also like the lens of a camera in that it focuses the entry of light into the eye.
 When light hits it, it bends the light into the main lens of your eye which refocuses that light onto the retina at the back of your eye.
-At Vold Vision in northwest Arkansas, Dr. Steven Vold and Dr. Laura A. Voicu, both certified by the American Board of Ophthalmology make it their mission to care for your corneas with the latest technology and a deep sense of caring.
+At Vold Vision in Northwest Arkansas, Dr. Steven Vold is certified by the American Board of Ophthalmology make it their mission to care for your corneas with the latest technology and a deep sense of caring.

 Corneal Transplant Surgery